wxsd-sales/video-customer-support/README.md

 # How to use it

-You need to access a web server on glitch (https://video-support-wxsd.gitch.me) adding some URL parameters:
+You can access an always-on instance of the web server on this URL: https://video-support-wxsd.gitch.me).
+It will accept two URL parameters:

 - ```sipAddress```: This can be a Webex Meeting meeting number, a Webex Meeting link, a person (_user@email.com_), or even a Webex cloud-registered device (_device_name@domain.rooms.webex.com_)!.
 This parameter is mandatory.